frankkiogora/AWS/aws_solutions_architect_notes.md

 ##### EC2 BASICS
 1. Scalable computing capacity
 2. Can use one or many virtual servers

 3. Types of Instances
-  a.
-On-Demand:
+	1. On-Demand:
-	 i. most expensive and flexible
+		* most expensive and flexible
-    ii. charged when running (by hour)
+		* charged when running (by hour)
   b.
 Reserved:
     i. purchase for 1-3 years
     ii. pay entire price upfront or later